Stone Duality Proofs for Colorless Distributed Computability Theorems: Colorless Computability

-We consider a fixed number $d+1$ of processes.
-A colorless task is given by a finite simplicial complex \In of initial configurations, a simplicial complex of output values $\Out$ and a relation $\Delta$, the specification, between initial configurations and output configurations.
-It is required, see \cite[Section~4.1.4]{HKRbook}, that $\Delta$ be a order-preserving mapping from \In (seen as a poset of faces) to the set of subcomplexes of \Out, $\mathcal D(\Out)$.

-Formally, a \emph{colorless distributed task} is a triple $(\Ic, \Oc, \Delta)$, where $\Ic$ and $\Oc$ are simplicial complexes, and $\Delta : \Ic \fl \dlatt\Oc$ is a carrier map.
-This is equivalent to \cite{HKRbook}, since for a colorless task, given any simplex in the output complex, a sub-simplex is also legal.
-A protocol \emph{solves} a task $(\Ic, \Oc, \Delta)$ if there exists an $n \in \NN$ and a spectral map $\delta : \Pi^n(\Ic) \fl \Oc$, such that for all $\sigma\in\Pi^n(\Ic)$, $\delta(\sigma)\subset\Delta(\rho_{0,n}(\sigma))$.
-This is equivalent to the classical definition (see \cite{HKRbook}) with the following relaxation~: a process can output a simplex of $\Oc$.
-Classically, it is said that a process \emph{decides} when it outputs a value in $V(\Out)$.
-However, as is shown in Lemma~\ref{L:SpecFact}, we can anyway get an output that is a vertex of $\Oc.$ So this is a flexibility of our framework that actually does not change the computability.
-Finally, in our setting, solving is to say that the diagram on the left sub-commutes, \ie for all $\sigma\in \Ic$, $\fwd \delta [\pi_{0,n}(\sigma)] \leq \Delta(\sigma)$.

-Unwinding the definitions of the join-lift of a map and using Birkhoff duality, one easily proves that the diagram on the left sub-commutes if, and only if, the diagram on the right sub-commutes, \ie for $A \in \dlatt\Ic$, $\jlift\pi_{0,n}[A] \leq \bck\delta[\jlift\Delta [A]$.
+We say that a protocol \emph{solves} a task $(\Ic, \Oc, \Delta)$ if there exists an $n \in \NN$ and a simplicial map $\delta : \Pi^n(\Ic) \fl \Oc$, such that for all $\sigma\in\Pi^n(\Ic)$, $\fwd\delta(\pi_{0,n}(\sigma))\subseteq\Delta(\sigma)$.
+Remarking that in full information models, distributed algorithms have a canonical presentation as \emph{full information algorithms}, this is the classical definition of the simplicial semantics of distributed computing (see \eg \cite{HKRbook}), which we reformulate exclusively in terms of down-set lattices.
+Unwinding the definitions of the join-lift of a map and using the adjunction between inverse and direct images, one easily proves that the diagram on the left sub-commutes if, and only if, the diagram on the right sub-commutes, \ie for $A \in \dlatt\Ic$, $\jlift\pi_{0,n}[A] \leq \bck\delta[\jlift\Delta [A]$.
 Note that the right-hand diagram is not in $\DL$ since $\jlift\Delta$ only preserves joins in general.

-\begin{remark} Note that, contrary to the presentation in \cite{HKRbook}, it is not required here that $\delta$ be simplicial.
-It is sufficient to have $\delta$ a spectral map since, as underlined above, any sub-simplex of a legal output simplex is also legal for a colorless task.

-Actually, if $\Delta$ is rigid (it associates only vertices to vertex of \In), this will force $\delta$ to be simplicial.
-However, it is possible to have general $\Delta$, that is task definitions where a vertex is associated to simplices of higher dimensions. \end{remark}